fnayre/fnayre.github.io/_posts/2018-11-27-typing-optics.md

 type Prism s t a b = forall p f.(Choice p, Applicative f) => p a (f b) -> p s (f t)
 ```

-It's the same as Isos except we use `Choice` in place of `Profunctor`. `Choice` is also a Profunctor but extends it with additional functions to deal with pairs and records (you can read [the full story here](https://artyom.me/lens-over-tea-5)).
+It's the same as Isos except we use `Choice` in place of `Profunctor`. `Choice` is also a Profunctor but extends it with additional functions to deal with Sum types like Either (you can read [the full story here](https://artyom.me/lens-over-tea-5)).

 The concrete representation for Prisms is